 We must wait in vulnerability, in emptiness, being content to wait in the dark for the birthing of a new and deeper place with God, to the birthing of a new way of being in the world, a new understanding of our vocation, call to service, career, life……………

 We all have our times of darkness.
-In fact, all of life is really a time of darkness as far as our spiritual life in concerned.
+In fact, all of life is really a time of darkness to our limited comprehension as far as our spiritual life in concerned.
 We never fully understand who God is or what God is inviting us to become.
 The sooner we surrender to that, the sooner we come to peace within ourselves, and often peace with others.
 When we come to the place where we can live in the moment and not be grasping for what is to come, or what we think we need to know, or be about, or whatever.
 That is the sacred moment.